AtenDesignGroup/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/00-open-a-shapefile/00-open-a-shapefile.md

 ---
 syncID: b9413609bb2c484cb3ce4238596f1cbe
 title: "Vector 00: Open and Plot Shapefiles in R - Getting Started with Point, Line and Polygon Vector Data"
-description: "This spatial data tutorial explains the how to open and plot shapefiles containing point, line and polygon vector data in R."
+description: "Test - This spatial data tutorial explains the how to open and plot shapefiles containing point, line and polygon vector data in R."
 dateCreated: 2015-10-23
 authors: Joseph Stachelek, Leah A. Wasser, Megan A. Jones
 contributors: Sarah Newman